top of page

 Anthony CJ*, Lock C, Bentlage B. (2023).
 Rapid, high-throughput phenotypic profiling of endosymbiotic dinoflagellates (Symbiodiniaceae) using benchtop flow cytometry.
 PLoS One, 18:e0290649. https://doi.org/10.1371/journal.pone.0290649

 In brief.
-We developed a protocol that collects information on cell autofluorescence, shape, and size to simultaneously generate phenotypic profiles for thousands of Symbiodiniaceae cells, thus revealing phenotypic variance of the Symbiodiniaceae assemblage to the resolution of single cells.
-Integration of our protocol into existing workflows allows researchers to acquire a new level of resolution for studies examining the acclimation and adaptation strategies of Symbiodiniaceae assemblages.
-I have applied this method to multiple studies since its initial conceptualization [4, 10, 11].
+We developed a simple protocol that collects information on cell autofluorescence, shape, and size to generate phenotypic profiles for entire communities of endosymbiotic dinoflagellates.
+Integration of our protocol into existing workflows allows researchers to acquire a new level of resolution for studies examining the acclimation and adaptation strategies of endosymbiotic dinoflagellates and has been personally applied to multiple studies since its conceptualization [4, 9, 10].

 2.